 There are four aid stations along the course.
 They will serve the typical ultra fare: Glukos drink, GU gels, soda, water, PB&Js, chips, crackers, gummy bears.
 Aid stations #1, 2, and 4 are full aid station (even though the volunteers have hike in all the supplies on their backs).
-Aid station #3 only has water, Glukos, Trail Butter, and gels.
+Aid station #3 only has water, GU electrolyte drink, and GU gels.

 There are no porta potties on the course.

 Go Beyond Racing is cupless.
 You’ll need to bring your own cup for liquid aid at all aid stations.
 You can refill bladders and bottles too.
 Read more about what it means to be cupless.